CentralFloridaAttorney/yahoostocks/README.md

     1278077400|1.5399999618530273|1.24733304977417|1.5333329439163208|1.2799999713897705|77097000|1.2799999713897705|2010-07-02

-_TSLA data is never guaranteed to be accurate_
+_Tesla's stock market data is never guaranteed to be accurate_

 ### x_train: